Help Me Hotline

 If you or someone you know could use Help Me Hotline services, contact us today.

 The Help Me Hotline database is sponsored by AFL-CIO Community Services Agency and supported by the United Way of Greater St Joseph.
-Help Me Hotline is a member of AIRS and MAK AIRS and in partnership with United Way of Greater Kansas City and United Way of Greater St Louis.
+Help Me Hotline is a member of InformUSA and in partnership with United Way of Greater Kansas City and United Way of Greater St Louis.

 Contact us to learn more about our inclusion policies and how to be part of our database.